aosabook/500lines/objmodel/chapter.md

 ````

 The attribute-based
-model splits up the method calling into two steps, looking up an attribute
+model splits up the method calling into two steps: looking up an attribute
 and then calling the result:

 ````python